ndaidong/stabilize.js/README.md

 #### .get(key)

-Return value of specified property
+Return value of specified property.

 #### .set(key, value)

-Return an new immutable object with new properties
+Return an new immutable object with new property.

 Setter also accepts an object to allow to define many properties at the same time: